aHeraud/tetris-learning-environment/README.md

 The score is stored as a 3-byte little endian binary coded decimal in WRAM at addresses [0xC0A0..=0xC0A2].
 Each digit is stored as 4-bits.

 For example, if the 3-bytes stored at [0xC0A0..=0xC0A2] are [0x73, 0x64, 0x01], then the score would be 16473.

+## Lines Cleared

+The number of lines cleared is stored as a 2-byte little endian binary coded decimal in HRAM at address [0xFF9E..=0xFF9F].

+For example, if the 2-bytes stored at 0xFF9E and 0xFF9F are 0x10, 0x11, then the number of lines cleared would be 1110.